+To: [Tenant(s)]

-To: [Tenant(s)] of: [Address of the premises subject to the tenancy] From: [Landlord(s)][Landlord's Agent] delete as appropriate [Address for correspondence] [Contact telephone number]
+of: [Address of the premises subject to the tenancy]

+delete as appropriate [Landlord(s)][Landlord's Agent] delete as appropriate [Address for correspondence]

+[Contact telephone nu ımber]

 1 This notice affects the amount of rent you pay.
-Please read it carefully.
+Pleas e read it carefully.

-2 The landlord is proposing a new rent of £per[week][month][year], in place of the existing one of £per [week][month][year]
+2 The landlord is proposing one of £ delete as appropriate per[week][month][year], in place of t he existing

-delete as appropriate
+O The first rest is seen as

+3 The first rent increase da (see note 11 over the page) ite after 11th February 2003 is

+(See Hote 11 over the page)

+4 The starting date for the new rent will be

+(see notes 14 to 18 over the page)

-5 Certain charges may be included and separately identified in your rent.
-(See note 12 over the page.)
-The amounts of the charges (if any) are:
+5 Certain charges may be amounts of the charges (if ar ed in your rent.
+(See note 12 over the pag e.)
+The

-Charges Amount included and separately identified (enter "nil" if appropriate)
+uded and separately identified er "nil" if appropriate)

 In the existing rent In the proposed new rent

 Council tax £ £

 Water charges £ £

 Fixed service charges £ £

-6 If you accept the proposed new rent, you should make arrangements to pay it.
-If you do not accept it, there are steps you should take before the starting date in paragraph 4 above.
-Please see the notes over the page for what to do next.
+steps you should take before what to do next. the starting date in paragraph 4 rrangements to pay it.
+If you do not accept above.
+Please see the notes over the page for

-Signed: [Landlord(s)][Landlord's Agent] (see note 13 over the page)
+ord(s)][Landlord's Agent] (see note 13 ov

 delete as appropriate

 Date: